 Breonna Taylor billboard vandalized with red paint

 LOUISVILLE, Ky.
-(WAVE) - A billboard depicting a central figure in America’s racial reckoning has been vandalized in Louisville.
+(WAVE/Gray News) - A billboard depicting a central figure in America’s racial reckoning has been vandalized.

-The billboard, commissioned by Oprah Winfrey’s O, The Oprah Magazine, shows a familiar photo of Breonna Taylor, the 26-year-old Louisville woman shot dead by LMPD officers at her home back in March.
+The billboard, commissioned by Oprah Winfrey’s O, The Oprah Magazine, shows a familiar photo of Breonna Taylor, the 26-year-old Louisville woman shot dead by Louisville Metro Police Department officers at her home back in March.

 Red paint is now seen splattered across Taylor’s forehead on the billboard near the intersection of Lexington Road and Spring Street.